-Naming of constants in one particular enumeration follows the same principles of naming of which we already explained in the "Naming Constants" section.
+Naming of constants in one particular enumeration follows the same principles as explained in the "Naming Constants" section.

-Note that each of the constants listed in the enumeration is of type this enumeration, i.e. in our case Mon belongs to type Days, as well as each of the other constants.
+Each of the constants listed in the enumeration is of the type of the enum, i.e. in our case Mon belongs to type Days.

-In other words, if we execute the following line:
+If we execute the following line: